thatlaconic/Advent-of-SQL/README.md

   educational = Learning Workshop all other types = General Workshop
   ```
+* Order the list by name in ascending order and the answer should only return in 5 rows

 ## Dataset
 This dataset contains 3 tables.
 ### Using PostgreSQL: